amigatronic/abuse-reporter/README.md

 ## Forwarded Email Handling

-Many users consolidate multiple email accounts into Gmail using automatic forwarding (e.g., forwarding from a Tiscali or Aruba account to Gmail).
-When spam arrives at the original account and gets forwarded to Gmail, most abuse reporting tools fail because they see the forwarding server's IP instead of the spammer's real IP.
+Many users consolidate multiple email accounts into Gmail using automatic forwarding (e.g., forwarding from Yahoo Mail, ProtonMail, iCloud, or custom corporate domains to Gmail).
+When spam arrives at the original account and gets forwarded, most abuse reporting tools fail because they see the forwarding server's IP instead of the spammer's real IP.

+**Note:** Not all email providers support automatic server-side forwarding.
+For example, Outlook.com/Hotmail does not offer native forwarding rules (only client-side rules that require the desktop app to be running).
+This feature works with providers that support server-side forwarding, such as Yahoo, ProtonMail, iCloud, and most custom domain hosting services.

 **Abuse Reporter solves this by:**
 1. Detecting forwarded emails (both as `message/rfc822` attachments and inline forwards)